 In order to get the most out of your online classes, there are some basic computer technical requirements

 Just as in the face-to-face environment, there are certain policies that apply in the online course.
 Click on the links below to read these Troy University policies:

 - TROY Online Getting Started page: Step-by-step information on how to get started in the TROY Online program with helpful links to guide you on your way.

-- Student Resources page: Important announcements regarding Canvas services, along with links and phone numbers for help with Canvas.
+- Canvas Resources page: Important announcements regarding Canvas services, along with links and phone numbers for help with Canvas.